harlyq/aframe-harlyq-components/components/aframe-vertex-color-component/README.md

 ---
 **minSlope**: number = 0

-Paint vertices if the absolute slope (in degrees) of the triangle is larger than this value.
-0 represents a horizontal triangle, and 90 is a vertical triangle
+Paint vertices if the absolute slope (in degrees) of the vertex is larger than this value.
+0 represents a horizontal vertex, and 90 is a vertical vertex

 ---
 **maxSlope**: number = 0

-Paint vertices if the absolute slope (in degrees) of the triangle is smaller than this value.
-0 represents a horizontal triangle, and 90 is a vertical triangle
+Paint vertices if the absolute slope (in degrees) of the vertex is smaller than this value.
+0 represents a horizontal vertex, and 90 is a vertical vertex

 ---
 **verts**: int[] = []